charlesbaynham/icl_experiments/readme.rst

    The SED update in ARTIQ-8 broke our sequences by introducing event spreading for DRTIO crates.
 We can recover past behavior by disabling this, but better would be a SED upgrade.
-Can't we ship events to the lane with the lowest, furthest timestamp?
+Can't we ship events to the lane with the highest negative delta?
 That seems like it would work.

    The algorithm would be:
-   * Always know which lane has the lowest timestamp (0 if no events, deterministic ordering if multiple are the same)
-   * If our lane will underflow, switch
-   * Stay on current lane if not yet at watermark
-   * If at watermark, switch
+   * Keep track of the highest timestamps in all the lanes (this happens already)
+   * Subtract our current event's timestamp to calculate the slack
+   * Set all events with timestamps < 0 to infinity (underflow here if all are < 0)
+   * Perform a combinatorial sort using a BitonicSort from migen
+   * Choose the first item, i.e. the lane with the smallest amount of positive slack

    Have I missed a problem with this?
+Potential problems:

+   * All these steps can be done combinatorially, but they might still be too gate-heavy to work.
+Maybe vivado will throw a wobbly.

+   * I don't know much about the SED code and I don't understand why it currently uses 4 syncronous cycles - I'd have thought you could do it with fewer.
+My ignorance might be limiting my ability to foresee problems...

 Authors